Studio shot of a Javanese cat.

 Javanese

-Renowned for its striking color points, long silky fur, and piercing blue almond-shaped eyes, the Javanese cat exudes an air of regality.
+Renowned for their striking color points, long silky fur, and piercing blue almond-shaped eyes, the Javanese cat exudes an air of regality.
 The Cat Fancier’s Association regards the Javanese cat to be a sub-group of the Balinese.
 These cats are also exhibit sociable and interactive personalities.
 Additionally, they often form strong bonds with their human companions.
-Their silky coats, reminiscent of a luxurious veil, come in various color patterns, adding to their allure.
+Their silky coats come in various color patterns, adding to their allure.

 When considering a Javanese, it’s advisable to prioritize adopting from rescue organizations or shelters to provide a loving home to a cat in need.
 However, if you decide to purchase a Javanese kitten, it’s crucial to choose a reputable breeder.
 Conduct thorough research to ensure that the breeder follows ethical practices and prioritizes the well-being of their cats.
 Reputable Javanese breeders prioritize the health and temperament of their cats, conduct necessary health screenings, and provide a nurturing environment for the kitties.
 This active approach ensures that you bring home a healthy and happy kitty while discouraging unethical breeding practices.